Published: 03-26-2026, 11:15 am | Updated: 06-19-2026, 11:41 am

 | Aggressive | 3–5% | 7–10% | Upside capture, higher volatility tolerance |

 These allocations are not static.
-When real yields are elevated — as they are today — precious metals serve a primarily defensive role: portfolio diversification, inflation insurance, purchasing power preservation.
+When real yields are elevated — as they are today — precious metals serve a primarily defensive role: portfolio diversification, inflation insurance, and purchasing power preservation.
 When real yields compress toward zero or turn negative, the case shifts offensive: capturing appreciation as capital rotates out of bonds.
+In the current environment, a core allocation weighted toward gold over silver makes sense regardless of the real-rate direction — the structural reserve bid provides support from below while the yield signal shapes the timing of any tactical additions.

-- Physical gold — direct ownership, zero counterparty risk, most direct inflation hedge
+- Physical gold — direct ownership, zero counterparty risk, the most direct inflation hedge

 - Gold IRA — tax-advantaged, professionally stored, suited for long-term retirement allocation